MatthieuDartiailh/bytecode/doc/api.rst

     - ASYNC_GENERATOR

-    The async optional keyword allow to force a detected generator to be turned into a generator.
+    The async optional keyword allow to force a detected generator to be turned into an async generator.
 A code will be marked as a COROUTINE only if it contains an async related instruction.